 KNOWLEDGE, SKILLS, AND ABILITIES:

-Chaperones participate in a mandatory two-day training and orientation (June 20 and 21, 2019) prior to the arrival of Summer Intensive students on June 22, 2019.
-This training, coordinated by the Academy Director and Resident Life Manager, provides skills in working with students, strategies, as well as general information and policies and procedures surrounding the Summer Intensive program.
-Training will also include information about Ballet Austin, The Ballet Austin Summer Intensive, and meetings with key staff members.
+Chaperones participate in a mandatory three-day training and orientation session (June 18, 19, and 20, 2020) prior to the arrival of Summer Intensive students on June 21, 2020.
+This training, coordinated by the Academy director and resident life manager, provides skills in working with students, strategies, as well as general information and policies and procedures surrounding the Summer Intensive program.
+Training will also include information about Ballet Austin, the Ballet Austin Summer Intensive, and meetings with key staff members.

 Chaperones are expected to attend all meetings and update sessions called by directors throughout the summer.
-Questions regarding scheduling should be directed to the Academy Director prior tointerview/hiring process.
+Questions regarding scheduling should be directed to the Academy director prior to the interview/hiring process.